-Join Anastasia McCune for an in-depth discussion in this video Organizing layers, part of Up and Running with Flash Professional.
+Join Anastasia McCune for an in-depth discussion in this video Organizing layers, part of Learning Flash Professional.

 One really good way to organize all your visual assets on the stage is by using layers.…If you've used layers before in programs like Adobe Photoshop or Illustrator,…the concept will transfer easily for you.…To explore this, I am back in that fastCar project we started earlier.…In Flash, the layers are controlled from the Timeline.…Look at the bottom left of your screen next to the Timeline and you'll see that…we currently have one layer in the Flash movie.…Our background image and the car are both on this layer.…A best practice while working in Flash is to have each visual item on the…stage have its own layer.…